What IVR types does MyOperator support, which one should I choose, and how do I set up a Location-Based IVR?

-⚡Quick answer -
+⚡ Quick answer -

 When should I use this guide?

-Consult this guide while planning or reviewing your call-flow strategy so you can match each business goal to the correct IVR type without trial-and-error.
+Open this guide while planning or reviewing your call-flow strategy so you can :

 1. IVR types